Skip to main content

 Weather Related Decision Making

-The safety of students and staff are paramount in the decision to close or delay the start of schools.
-When making weather related decisions, many factors are considered prior to closing or delaying the start of schools.
+The safety of students and staff is paramount in the decision to close or delay the start of schools.
+When making weather related decisions, many factors are considered before closing or delaying the start of schools.
 The Chief Operating Officer receives real-time information from the Transportation, Facilities, Security, and Risk Management Departments to recommend closures and delayed starts for schools to the Superintendent.
-Below are some of the ways we evaluate weather impacts:

-• Consult with El Paso County and the City of Colorado Springs regarding their road sanding plans.
+• Road sanding plans from El Paso County and the City of Colorado Springs

 • Can our school buses safely travel to and from school?